yeyus/react-vertical-timeline/README.md

 ## Basic Usage

-Include the following package in your package.json : `npm install --save react-vertical-timeline'`.
+Include the following package in your package.json :
++ Using npm - `npm install --save react-vertical-timeline`.
++ Using yarn - `yarn add react-vertical-timeline`

 Import the UI components into your App: